Fitzpatrick v. Wendy's Old Fashioned Hamburgers of New York, Inc., 487 Mass. 507 (2021)

 Representing yourself in a civil case: Things to consider when going to court, Mass.
 Trial Court

 This book is for people who are considering representing themselves in a civil case in a Massachusetts trial court.
 It is intended to provide an overview of the court process in a civil case and direct you to resources.

 Service of process in the courts, Massachusetts Court System.

 Information and links on how to serve papers in the various Massachusetts court departments.

-As the title suggests, this guide is both step-by-step and simple.
 Includes an explanation of the terminology and chronology of a civil suit, as well as procedural directions and forms that can be filled out online and printed.